Seth-Lamancusa/26quick/README.md

 * **Data collection**: This is the fun part.
 To take advantage of the aforementioned long skill curve and conducivity to large samples, I'll of course have to generate these samples by playing the game.
 * **Research questions**:
   - *Microscopic*
+      + How are these factors related?
+        - target key absolute location and time to press
+        - target key number and time to press
+        - target key absolute location and mistake probability
+        - target key number and mistake probability
+        - target key relative location (to last key) and time to press
-      + How are target key location, target key number, time to press, and mistake probability related?
-4 questions.
+        - target key relative location (to last key) and mistake probability
+      + Does hiding mistakes and time during practice improve or hurt performance?
   - *Macroscopic*
       + How long does it take to "warm up"?
 I'll take a rolling average over many sessions and identify peak performance window.
       + Is there a benefit to taking short breaks in the middle of a session?